Suella Braverman’s numbers on small boats are completely wrong | Tom Peck

 The huge numbers being bandied about are hard for us to get a handle on.
 Many people struggle to visualise the difference between thousands, millions and billions.
 Even if they know that a billion is a thousand times more than a million and a million is a thousand times more than a thousand, when numbers get really large they can go beyond the scale of things we are able to relate to.
 Everything just seems big.

 One way to comprehend the difference is to think about time – a phenomenon which we experience both on very short and very long scales.
-100,000 seconds is just under a day.
+A hundred thousand seconds is just under a day.
 You can go 24 hours without eating no problem.

 A million seconds is about 11.5 days.
-Not eating for that long would push most people to the limits of their will power.
-A billion second is about 35 years.
+Not eating for that long would push most people to the limits of their willpower.
+A billion seconds is about 35 years.
 Fasting for half a lifetime is patently impossible.
 The scale of the problem changes significantly as the numbers ramp up.

 Here’s another way of thinking about it.
-If I give you a £1000 a day it will take just 100 days for you to amass £100,000.
+If I give you £1,000 a day it will take just 100 days for you to amass £100,000.
 In three years you’ll become a millionaire.
 To become a billionaire, however, will take 2740 years.

 When we compare the 100 million displaced people in the world to the fewer than 100,000 people who claimed asylum in the UK last year, at less than 0.1 per cent the number of asylum seekers doesn’t seem so large.